 Another great way of highlighting an important event is through social metrics such as ratings, attendance count, etc. Showing an event’s rating through for instance stars makes it easy to quickly scan the list for the highest rated event.
 Similarly, a larger attendance count will have a larger number and by that be easy to spot.
 You can also try to play around with different font sizes, text colors, and backgrounds (shades of gray?) to highlight certain events.

 A list that just goes on and on without any visual prioritization or grouping renders a calendar useless.
-If a list is too big to show in a few folds, consider how you can part it up based on either time constraints (buckets of time) or other data like category, venue, genre, or rating.
+If a list is too big to show in a few folds, consider how you can divide it up based on either time constraints (buckets of time) or other data like category, venue, genre, or rating.